couchbase-partners/azure-resource-manager-couchbase/simple/README.md

 # Simple

-This ARM template deploys a Couchbase cluster to Azure.
+This ARM template deploys a Couchbase Enterprise cluster to Azure.
 The template provisions an availability set, vnet, and a variety of virtual machines each with their own managed disks and public IP addresses.
 It also sets up a network security group.

 [deploy.sh](deploy.sh) has commands for both the 1 and 2 version of the Azure CLI.  [deploy.ps1](deploy.ps1) contains equivalent Azure PowerShell commands.
 You can also deploy or inspect the template by clicking the buttons below: